|

 The

-Dome of the Rock (pictured below) is one of
+Dome of the Rock is one of

 Jerusalem's most famous symbols.
 A golden dome whose

-majestic proportions can be viewed from several vantage points
+dominant proportions can be viewed from several vantage points

 Umayyad Khalif Abed el-Malik, on the site of the destroyed